Riverdale Season 2 Premiere Recap Episode 1

 Advertisement

-But if you still don’t get why they had to torture a man, it’s simple.
+But if you still don’t get why had torture a man, it’s simple.
 Because, “with or without the jacket, [Jughead is] a Serpent.”
+Oop.
 So much for what he said to Betty, huh?

 The final scene leads us to Miss Grundy.
 Yes, she’s back on her bullshit — seducing a new student.
 But it’s the last time she ever will.
 Before you can scream “Sweetwater River,” Miss Grundy is murdered by our masked man with green eyes.